AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 Flow analysis is usually fast, it takes approximatively the same time as compilation.
-It permits the detection of various kinds of errors, as well as violations of some SPARK requirements, including the absence of aliasing and side-effect freedom in expressions.
+It permits the detection of various kinds of errors, as well as violations of some SPARK legality rules, including the absence of aliasing and side-effect freedom in expressions seen in the :ref:`SPARK Overview`.
 Note that flow analysis is sound: if it does not detect any errors of a supported kind, then it is guaranteed that there are no errors.

 Errors Detected